Have you ever scrolled a website and felt… nothing?

 </script>

-Optional: Add a class in CSS to trigger the animation only when .active
+Optional: Add a class in CSS to trigger the animation only when .active is added.

 .scroll-animate.active {